degski/Mado/README.md

     WHOLE BOARD PATTERNS
     --------------------
-    The idea of using a pattern of stones that protect and reinforce each other can be extended to the whole board.
-You won't generally finish such a large pattern in a serious game, but these patterns do give you ways to plan your strategy and to understand board positions.
+    The idea of using a pattern of stones that protect and reinforce each other can be extended to the whole Board.
+You won't generally finish such a large pattern in a serious game, but these patterns do give you ways to plan your strategy and to understand Board positions.

-    One good pattern is to fill the board with triangles based on the safe spaces near the corners.
+    One good pattern is to fill the Board with triangles based on the safe spaces near the corners.

         . . . . .